RoflMyPancakes/roflmypancakes.com/blog/website-creation.md

 ---
-title: Website Creation with Gridsome, Netifly, and Forestry
+title: Website Creation with Gridsome, Netlify, and Forestry
 excerpt: Creating a Static Site as a DevOps Engineer
 date: 2021-07-30T21:00:00.000+00:00
 author: RoflMyPancakes